COVID-19 pandemic in Antarctica

-The COVID-19 pandemic in Antarctica is part of the worldwide pandemic of coronavirus disease 2019 (COVID-19) caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
+The COVID-19 pandemic in Antarctica was part of the worldwide pandemic of coronavirus disease 2019 (COVID-19) caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
 Due to its remoteness and sparse population, Antarctica was the last continent to have confirmed cases of COVID-19 and was one of the last regions of the world affected directly by the pandemic.
 The first cases were reported in December 2020, almost a year after the first cases of COVID-19 were detected in China.
 At least 36 people are confirmed to have been infected.
 Even before the first cases on the continent were reported, human activity in Antarctica was indirectly impacted.

 Background

 A nurse at McMurdo Station sets up the polymerase chain reaction (PCR) testing equipment, in September 2020.

-On 12 January 2020, the World Health Organization (WHO) confirmed that a novel coronavirus was the cause of a respiratory illness in a cluster of people in Wuhan, Hubei, China, which was reported to the WHO on 31 December 2019.
+On 12 January 2020, the World Health Organization (WHO) confirmed that a novel coronavirus was the cause of a respiratory illness affecting a cluster of people in Wuhan, Hubei, China, which was reported to the WHO on 31 December 2019.

 The case fatality ratio for COVID-19 has been much lower than SARS of 2003, but the transmission has been significantly greater, with a significant total death toll.